creativecommons/global-network-strategy/docs/new-chapter-internal-procedure.md

 ## Step 5

-* Notify the Interim Membership Committee (IMC), and the wider CC Community on Slack that a chapter has been formed a meeting.
+* Notify the Membership Committee (MC), and the wider CC Community on Slack that a chapter has been formed a meeting.
 These announcements will be posted in the #imc and #general channel on Slack in the following format:

 ```markdown
 **TEMPLATE ANNOUNCEMENT FOR THE NEW CC CHAPTER**